duken72/codingForDummies/licenseFD/README.md

 - **Permissive OSS Licenses**: can be used for commercial purposes with ease
   > “do whatever you want with this, just don’t sue me.”
-- **Weak Copyleft licenses**: becareful when using, should ask someone more experienced about it
+- **Weak Copyleft licenses**: be careful when using, should ask someone more experienced about it
 - **Strong Copyleft licenses**: is a turnoff for corporations
   > “I open sourced my code so you should too”